 According to a report by Marca this week, claimed Conte has barely spoken to Chelsea owner Roman Abramovich since the beginning of this season.
 The Italian reportedly have to go through director Marina Granovskaia to communicate with Roman Abramovich.

-Knowing the Russian billionaire, it is a big possibility but in my humble opinion, bringing in Carlo Ancelotti to replace Conte will be underwhelming.
-No disrespect to Carlo Ancelotti but the fact remains he hasn’t done anything tangible in the game recently.
+Knowing the Russian billionaire, it is a big possibility but in my humble opinion, bringing in Carlo Anceloti to replace Conte will be underwhelming.
+No disrespect to Carlo Anceloti but the fact remians he hans’t done anything tangible in the game recently.
 He has flopped at Bayern Munich and I do not think he still has what it takes.

 Although Diego Simeone will be most Chelsea fan’s choice if Conte is to be replaced but I doubt Diego Simeone will want the job at Chelsea.
 He seems to me to have his mind made up on managing Inter Milan, a club he played for.
 He has made it clear on many occasions and it certainly won’t surprise me if he eventually moves to Inter Milan.